agustus9/Cloud-Security-Portfolio/README.md

 This domain covers the foundational principles of cloud computing security, including deployment models (public, private, hybrid) and service models (IaaS, PaaS, SaaS).
 It emphasizes designing secure, scalable, and resilient cloud architectures that incorporate best practices such as network segmentation, secure multi-tenancy, and disaster recovery planning.
 Participants evaluate reference architectures and security design patterns to embed security controls into cloud solutions from the start, ensuring protection against threats and vulnerabilities.

+### **IAM Best Practice:**
+Design secure, scalable identity architectures with strong access controls.
+Implementation: Use Azure AD, AWS IAM, or Google Cloud IAM to establish role-based access control (RBAC) and identity federation from the start, embedding identity security into cloud architecture, enabling least privilege, and implementing network segmentation for secure multi-tenancy.

 ---

 ## Domain 2: Cloud Data Security ![Badge](https://img.shields.io/badge/Data%20Security-Protection-blue?style=for-the-badge&logo=security)

 Focuses on securing data in cloud environments throughout its lifecycle—at rest, in transit, and during processing.
 Techniques include cloud-specific encryption solutions (e.g., AWS KMS, Azure Key Vault), data masking, tokenization, and access control policies using cloud IAM.
 The domain also covers implementing Data Loss Prevention (DLP) tools integrated with cloud services, data classification frameworks, and privacy compliance (GDPR, HIPAA) to ensure proper data governance and protection in cloud platforms.

+### **IAM Best Practice:**
+Secure infrastructure components with granular identity and access controls.
+Implementation: Deploy Azure AD, AWS IAM, or Google Cloud IAM to control access to cloud resources such as VMs, containers, and networking.
+Use identity federation (e.g., AWS Cognito, Azure AD) and Infrastructure-as-Code (IaC) security practices to enforce access policies and automate vulnerability management with tools like AWS Security Hub or Azure Security Center.

 ---